Yagisan/The-Bustling-Valley/README.md

 ## Why do farmhands only see a vanilla map?

-There is a limitation in SMAPI's content API which makes it difficult for recolors or expansion mods to correctly update the map for farmhands in multiplayer.
+There is a limitation in SMAPI's content API which makes it difficult for recolours or expansion mods to correctly update the map for farmhands in multiplayer.
 There's a planned change in the upcoming SMAPI 4.0.0 to address that.

+## Fishing is too Easy.
+How to to fix this?

+In the section **Gameplay Changes** there is a mod named *Eidee Easy Fishing*.
+Uncheck it.
+This is considered a *Rule 11* change (If you make modifications to these mod lists, you do so at your own risk.), when asking for support on the Wabbajack Discord.

 ## Contact and Technical Support